tableau/tabcmd/docs/tabcmd2_cmd.md

 \-\-publisher

 : Deprecated.
-Use the \-\-role option instead.
+Use the `--role` option instead.

 \-\-role